ptcrews/smtcoq/src/verit/alethe.md

    []
 ```

+### Processing Projection Rule Instances
+Rules that project a term from a formula (ex: projection of
+conjunct from a conjunction) took an argument specifying
+the index of the term to project in verit-2016.
+So the backend
+expects this argument, whereas these rules don't have this
+argument anymore in alethe.
+This transformation searches the
+term for the index and specifies as the argument for the
+backend.

 ### Processing `cong` Rule Instances
 Verit-2016 has rules `eq_congruent` and `eq_congruent_pred` that state
 congruence of functions and predicates as tautologies.
 Additionally,